Right To Be Forgotten

 The right to be forgotten was given prominence following the 2014 Court of Justice of the European Union (CJEU) judgement in what has come to be known as the Google Spain case.(2)

 This judgement has altered the online privacy landscape and has far‑reaching legal implications.

 In brief, Mr Gonzalez, a Spanish national, took issue with the fact that when internet users searched his name on Google, the search results revealed a news story from 1998 regarding his debt.
 He requested that the personal information be removed as the matter had been resolved and was no longer relevant.
 The findings of the CJEU can briefly be summarised as follows:

 - The CJEU held that it has jurisdiction to adjudicate the matter, search engines are data controllers, and the right to be forgotten means that personal information that is “inadequate, irrelevant or no longer relevant, or excessive in relation to the purposes of the processing” must be erased by the search engine.

-- The CJEU, however, ruled that the right to be forgotten should not apply to information that is relevant for the public interest.
+- The CJEU, however, ruled that the right to be forgotten should not apply to information that is relevant to the public interest.

-This wide discretion for search engines to balance the competing elements of relevance and the public interest left some digital rights activists, such as Access Now concerned.
+This wide discretion for search engines to balance the competing elements of relevance and the public interest left some digital rights activists concerned.
 The decision also triggered a debate regarding the tension between the right to privacy and the right to freedom of expression and access to information.
-Some privacy proponents welcomed the legal development for creating space for people to have some level of control over their personal information, arguing that it “restores the balance between free speech and privacy in the digital world.”(3) Others were more circumspect, noting concerns that when information is delisted it affects other fundamental rights, including freedom of expression and the right to receive and impart information and ideas.(4)
+Some privacy proponents welcomed the legal development for creating space for people to have some level of control over their personal information, arguing that it “restores the balance between free speech and privacy in the digital world.”(3) Others were more circumspect, noting that when information is delisted it affects other fundamental rights, including freedom of expression and the right to receive and impart information and ideas.(4)

 Evolution of the right to be forgotten